 Another important metric is how many people unsubscribed from the list.
 Here is the progression of unsubscribers from the first to last email:

 Overall, my average unsubscribe rate over the last 4 months has been 0.15% so this is not that far off.
 I do send 3 emails a week with 2 of them being promotional offers.
-The main reason my unsubscribe rate was higher on October 13-14 was that I sent the same email topic the past 3 days; people were probably just not interested anymore.
+The main reason my unsubscribe rate was higher on Prime Day was that I sent the same email topic the past 3 days; people were probably just not interested anymore.

 Ultimately, the goal with an email list is to provide value and in return make money.
 I am OK with unsubscribers as long as the email blast itself made a profit!